Subscribe to Updates

 Removable retainers

 Hawley retainer is one well-known removable type.
-It has different designs and modifications, which make them much more adaptable for different purposes.
+It has different designs and modifications, which make it much more adaptable for different purposes.
+Hawley retainers are made from acrylic plastic and metal wire that fit over your teeth.

 Pros: